-- (1) A guy wire shall be attached to the pole - (a) with a fitting shown in Specification 27; - (b) in the manner prescribed in Specification 3; - (c) in such a way that there is no contact between the guy wire fitting or its mounting bolt and any ground wire on the pole; and - (d) as identified in the framing requirements of Rule 75-200.(2) Pre-formed guy grips may be used in place of the fitting mentioned in Subrule (1)(a). - (3) The back of an insulator through bolt shall not be used as an attachment point for guys. - (4) A guy wire shall be attached to the anchor with a minimum of three 3-bolt clamps. - (5) Notwithstanding Subrule (4), where other than grade 1 construction is employed the minimum number of 3-bolt clamps shall be two. - (6) Notwithstanding Subrules (4) and (5), pre-formed guy grips or automatic guy wire strain deadends shall be permitted.
+- 1) A guy wire shall be attached to the pole - a) with a fitting shown in Specification 27; - b) in the manner prescribed in Specification 3; - c) in such a way that there is no contact between the guy wire fitting or its mounting bolt and any ground wire on the pole; and - d) as identified in the framing requirements of Rule 75-200. - 2) Pre-formed guy grips shall be permitted to be used in place of the fitting mentioned in Subrule 1) a). - 3) The back of an insulator through bolt shall not be used as an attachment point for guys. - 4) A guy wire shall be attached to the anchor with a minimum of three 3-bolt clamps. - 5) Notwithstanding Subrule 4), where other than Grade 1 construction is employed the minimum number of 3-bolt clamps shall be two. - 6) Notwithstanding Subrules 4) and 5), pre-formed guy grips or automatic guy wire strain deadends shall be permitted.

-75-310 Strain insulator on pole guys
+75-310 Strain insulators on pole guys

-- (1) Strain insulators shall be installed in all guy assemblies.
-The strain insulator shall be located as prescribed in Specifications 25 and 25.1 such that under broken guy conditions the insulator will fall - below all power attachments; (a) - above the communication attachment if present; and (b) - no less than 250 cm above grade. (c) - (2) Where the span between the guyed pole and stub pole crosses over or under conductors operating at a potential of more than 150 V to ground, a second strain insulator shall be installed to isolate the section of the span guy between the crossing conductors and the stub pole and not less than 250 cm from the stub pole, in accordance with Specification 25.1. - (3) Notwithstanding Subrule (1), guys directly attached to steel poles need not have a strain insulator, and the attachment hardware shall be suitable for the pole.
+- 1) Strain insulators shall be installed in all guy assemblies.
+The strain insulator shall be located as prescribed in Specifications 25 and 25.1 such that under broken guy conditions the insulator will fall - a) below all power attachments; - b) above the communication attachment if present; and - c) no less than 250 cm above grade. - 2) Where the span between the guyed pole and stub pole crosses over or under conductors operating at a potential of more than 150 V to ground, a second strain insulator shall be installed to isolate the section of the span guy between the crossing conductors and the stub pole and not less than 250 cm from the stub pole, in accordance with Specification 25.1. - 3) Notwithstanding Subrule 1), guys directly attached to steel poles need not have a strain insulator provided that the attachment hardware is suitable for the pole.